501stLegionA3/FiveOhFirstDataCore/.github/ISSUE_TEMPLATE/feature-and-or-page-request.md

 ---
-name: Feature and/or Page request
+name: Feature and/or Page Request
 about: Suggest a new feature for the website!
 title: ''
 labels: ''